MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.
 We recommend you review the [Cost optimization design principles](/azure/architecture/framework/cost/principles).

+When discussing cost optimization with Azure Kubernetes Service, it's important to distinguish between *cost of cluster resources* and *cost of workload resources*.
+Cluster resources is a shared responsibility between the cluster admin and their resource provider, while workload resources are the domain of a developer.
+Azure Kubernetes Service has considerations and recommendations for both of these roles.

+In the **design checklist** and **list of recommendations** below, call-outs are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.

+For cluster cost optimization, go to the [Azure pricing calculator](https://azure.microsoft.com/pricing/calculator/) and select **Azure Kubernetes Service** from the available products.
+You can test different configuration and payment plans in the calculator.

 ### Design checklist

 > [!div class="checklist"]
-> - Familiarize yourself with Azure Kubernetes Services pricing
+> - **Cluster architecture:** Select appropriate VM SKU.
+> - **Cluster architecture:** Use appropriate node type and size, IP address space, and reserved instances.
+> - **Cluster and workload architectures:** Use appropriate managed disk tier and size.
 > - **Cluster architecture:** Consolidate workloads and stop nodes that are not in use by scaling node pools using the [cluster autoscaler](/azure/aks/cluster-autoscaler) feature.
 > - **Workload architecture:** Consider using [Azure Spot VMs](/azure/aks/spot-node-pool) for workloads that can handle interruptions, early terminations, and evictions.
-> - *Workload architecture:** Use the [Horizontal pod autoscaler](/azure/aks/concepts-scale#horizontal-pod-autoscaler) to adjust the number of pods in a deployment depending on CPU utilization or other select metrics, which supports cluster scale-in operations.
+> - **Workload architecture:** Use the [Horizontal pod autoscaler](/azure/aks/concepts-scale#horizontal-pod-autoscaler) to adjust the number of pods in a deployment depending on CPU utilization or other select metrics, which supports cluster scale-in operations.
-> - Review performance metrics, starting with CPU, memory, storage, and network, to identify cost optimization opportunities by cluster, nodes, and namespace.
+> - **Cluster architecture:** Review performance metrics, starting with CPU, memory, storage, and network, to identify cost optimization opportunities by cluster, nodes, and namespace.
-> - Separate workloads into different node pools and consider scaling user node pools to zero.

 ### Recommendations